NUMBER PLATE BUYING GUIDE

 Do You Have a Carrier?

-If you have a carrier for your plate (plastic holder) then you need to make sure the size of plate you want covers all of the carrier as to not look odd.
+If you have a carrier for your number plate (plastic holder) then you need to make sure the size of number plate you want covers all of the carrier as to not look odd.

 If you want to remove your carrier to put a number plate on the vehicle bodywork, check where the fixing holes are and how big a number plate will need to be to cover those holes.